MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

     Uninstall-Module –Name PSWindowsUpdate –Force
     ```

-1. Sign in with the lifecycle manager account into a server that is already a member of the cluster.
-Run the following command to add the new server
+1. Sign in with the lifecycle manager account into the server that is already a member of the cluster.
+Run the following command to repair the incoming server:

     ```powershell
     $Cred = Get-Credential